 Topamax and Weight Loss

-One of the reasons Topamax has been so profitable for Janssen and Johnson & Johnson is because the drug is frequently prescribed for its weight loss benefits.
-Weight loss is one of the most common side effects of the medication and is seen in 16% of adult users and 21% of child users.
-The drug is not approved by the FDA for weight loss, but many doctors have prescribed it off-label to patients for such purposes.
-Prescribing a drug off-label is a legal practice and quite common, but it is illegal for a drug’s manufacturer to market it for any off-label uses.
+Topamax has been highly profitable for Janssen and Johnson & Johnson, possibly in part because unlike many other medications for mental and nervous system disorders which cause weight gain, Topamax may be prescribed for its weight loss benefits.
+Weight loss is one of the most common side effects of the medication, seen in 16% of adult users and 21% of child users.
+The drug is not approved by the FDA for weight loss, but many doctors have prescribed it off-label to patients in combination with other medications or dietary changes.
+Prescribing a drug off-label is a common practice allowed by law, but it is illegal for a drug’s manufacturer to market it for any off-label uses.

 Though Topamax was investigated for treating obesity in patients with type 2 diabetes and is still prescribed off-label for its weight-loss properties, researchers have ultimately concluded the risks are not worth the weight loss and health benefits for most people.